zeromq/zeromq.org/content/docs/download.md

 {{% capture overview %}}

 Most language bindings require the low-level libzmq library.
 Follow the instructions to download and install libzmq.
-For specific language instructions go to the lanaguage page.
+For specific language instructions go to the language page.

 {{% /capture %}}

 ## NetMQ and JeroMQ

-NetMQ and JeroMQ are C# and Java pure port of libzmq and therefore don't require libzmq.
+NetMQ and JeroMQ are C# and Java pure ports of libzmq and therefore don't require libzmq.

 Go to [C#]({{< relref "/languages/csharp" >}}) and [Java]({{< relref "/languages/java" >}}) language pages for more information.